Zenith-the-realest/school-vault/Notes/London - The Poem.md

 Overall, the language used in this poem clearly suggests that the poor suffer due to the *abuse of power by the **Government, the monarchy, the church, and rich landowners***.

+The final line of the poem is:

+> *the marriage hearse*.

+This is an *oxymoron*: two words that contradict each other, as marriage is not typically associated with the same image of death that a hearse is.
+This oxymoron suggests that the glorious London of the past is to be destroyed by the present.

 # **References**
 [London - Context](Notes/London - Context.md)